bartulem/bartulem.github.io/science/_posts/2020-02-15-comp-neuroethology.md

 ---
 layout: post
-description: On behavior, neuroscience behind behavior and why one would care
+description: On behavior, the neuroscience behind behavior and why one would care.
 category: science
 title: "computational neuroethology"
 author: bartulem